marcolcal/cdond-c3-projectstarter/instructions/1-getting-started.md

 ### Starter Code

+#Adding a coomment here to link repo with remote
 Please watch the [video walkthrough of the starter code here](https://www.youtube.com/watch?v=ODLIAe28OJk).

 1. Clone the [starter code](https://github.com/udacity/cdond-c3-projectstarter) to your machine so that you can manipulate the files.